trebor53139/RE-scripts/README.md

 created using microsoft copilot use at own risk but has been tested.

-5 - winget script powershell v4.ps1
+5 - winget program

-This PowerShell script offers a user-friendly way to manage applications on a Windows computer using `winget`.
-It provides a menu of options to install, uninstall, export, and back up installed programs, as well as reinstall from a backup and upgrade programs to their latest versions.
-The script prompts the user for input and performs the chosen action accordingly.
-Additionally, it includes a loop to ask the user if they want to run the program again, allowing multiple tasks to be performed in one session.
-The program output is cleared if the user chooses to run the program again, ensuring a clean and seamless experience.
+### Winget Automation Script

+This PowerShell script automates package management using **Winget**.
+It checks for Winget's availability and prompts manual installation if missing.
+The script provides an interactive menu for installing, uninstalling, backing up, restoring, and upgrading applications.

+Key features:
+- **Ensure-WingetInstalled**: Verifies Winget installation and opens the Microsoft Store if missing.
+- **InstallProgram / Uninstall-Program**: Allows users to install or remove applications via Winget.
+- **JSON Backup & Restore**: Exports installed programs to a JSON file and restores them when needed.
+- **Upgrade Programs**: Supports upgrading individual packages or all installed programs.
+- **Error Handling & Validation**: Includes checks for package availability and ensures valid user input.

+The script runs in a loop, allowing multiple operations in a single session.